SEO Intermediate Updated 2026-03-22

 How is clustering different from topic clustering?

 Keyword clustering groups search queries by intent for a single page.
 Topic clustering organizes multiple pages around a central pillar page.
-They work together — keyword clusters determine what goes on each page, while topic clusters determine how pages relate to each other.
+They work together.
+Keyword clusters determine what goes on each page, while topic clusters determine how pages relate to each other.

-Want a content strategy with clustering built in? theStacc publishes 30 SEO-optimized articles to your site every month — with keyword research included.
+Want a content strategy with clustering built in? theStacc publishes 30 SEO-optimized articles to your site every month.
+With keyword research included.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime